YanZehong/yanzehong.github.io/_posts/2020-08-24-Networkx-Tutorial.md

 ### Output
 ![an image alt text]({{ site.baseurl }}/images/path2.png "an image title")

-writes to the file in the local directory.
+Write to the file in the local directory.
 <body>
     {% highlight ruby %}
     from networkx.drawing.nx_pydot import write_dot